 I created this project in March 2020, after getting bored during the Coronavirus quarantine.
 This is my first real independent "software" project, and I really enjoyed creating it.
 Truthfully, the main reason why I decided to work on this and not something else was that I was locked in my apartment all day with no access to physical tools.

 Whereas I would usually run git from terminal, I could now just visually drag and drop files into new commits and push them.
 When committing, I could see the changes I made on the file right next to the commit message, so I could enter in an accurate message of what I changed.
+Some terminal purists would say this is a bad thing, but it's a lot easier to keep accurate commits, rather than just running "git add .".
 I often used to forget what exactly I had changed in a commit, so my messages weren't very specific.
 Although I didn't do much with my version tracking and would have been fine without git, it was nice to get into the habit of tracking changes and keeping organized.